MisaelAugusto/next-level-week-1.0/README.md

 # Next Level Week 1.0 - Ecoleta

-**Descrição:**
+**Description:**
- Projeto desenvolvido durante a primeira edição do evento "Next Level Week" realizado pela RocketSeat.
-O objetivo do evento é mostrar na prática como utilizar as tecnologias NodeJs, ReactJs, React Native com a linguagem de programação Typescript para criar aplicações reais para a web e também para dispositivos mobile.
+Project, named Ecoleta, developed during the first edition of the "Next Level Week" event held by RocketSeat.
+The purpose of the event is to show in practice how to use NodeJs, React, React Native technologies with a Typed programming language to create real applications for the web and also for mobile devices.

 ![](./Ecoleta.jpeg)

-**Tecnologies:**
+:computer: **Tecnologies:**
   * Back-end: NodeJs
   * Front-end: React
   * App mobile: React Native
   * Database: sqlite3 + knex
   * Programming Language: Typescript

-**Bonus:**
+:pushpin: **Bonus:**
   - [ ] Success Message (Front-end)
   - [ ] Failed Message (Front-end)
   - [ ] Get UF in IBGE API (Mobile)